 Promoting Feedback

-Information is provided about the complaints policy and external complaints bodies that patients can go to with a complaint, such as [Save Face ltd] in a variety of ways, including;
+Information is provided about the complaints policy and external complaints bodies that patients can go to with a complaint, such as Save Face in a variety of ways, including;

 - Email hello@time-clinic.com